 How to help your child choose books that are right for them

-Guest post from our CSR partner, the National Literacy Trust.
+Guest post from the National Literacy Trust.

 Finding the right book to read can be a difficult task, especially as a child has to find a book which not only interests them, but is also within their reading ability.

-One way to help your child choose a book, is to find one that fits with another of their interests.
+One way to help your child choose a book is to find one that fits with another of their interests.
 If there is a hobby or sport your child likes, find relevant fiction or non-fiction books that will appeal to them.
 Your local library will have a goldmine of children's books, designed to appeal regardless of whether your child likes soldiers, nature, aeroplanes, horses or fairies.

-Once you've found a book you think looks interesting, you may want to check it is the right difficulty level for your child, as a book that is too hard can be daunting and could put them off reading it.
+Once you've found a book you think looks interesting, you may want to check if it is the right difficulty level for your child, as a book that is too hard can be daunting and could put them off reading it.
 One simple technique is to choose a page at random and ask your child to start reading it whilst holding one hand open.
 If they find a word they can't read or don't understand then they put one finger down.
-If by the end of the page they have a fist it's probably too hard; equally if they didn't struggle with any of the words it might have been too easy.
+If by the end of the page, they have a fist it's probably too hard; equally, if they didn't struggle with any of the words it might have been too easy.
 Choose another book and then try again, although if your child is very keen, then perhaps suggest reading it together until they get the hang of the more difficult words.